 - Franchise – For large spa chains, the leading franchise can also be held civilly liable for damages resulting from their negligence.
 Massage Envy, for example, has faced liability for concealing complaints of sexual abuse in their spas from law enforcement, licensing boards, and the public.

 Most national companies are required to have policies in place to ensure that employees respect client boundaries.
 These policies often include background checks on potential employees, closely monitoring and adequately training employees on proper behavior, and reporting and investigating any claims of misconduct.

 Unfortunately, some large employers, such as Massage Envy, have ignored complaints of sexual abuse against their massage therapists and continued to employ these individuals, making themselves liable to claims of negligence.
-Under most negligence laws, if the massage parlor or spa had previously received complaints about sexual misconduct by a massage therapist and continued to employ that therapist, they can be held negligent and face civil penalties.
+Under most negligence laws, if the massage parlor or spa previously received complaints about sexual misconduct by a massage therapist and continued to employ that therapist, they can be held liable and face civil penalties.

 What kind of claim can I file if my massage therapist sexually assaulted me?

 If you’ve experienced sexual abuse at a massage parlor or spa, you may be able to file criminal charges or a civil lawsuit against the perpetrator.
 In most cases, you can bring criminal charges against the individual who assaulted you, but you may also be able to bring civil claims against the establishment where the perpetrator worked.

 Criminal claims of sexual misconduct are usually initiated by contacting law enforcement who perform investigations and, if warranted, issue a warrant for the perpetrators arrest.
 Documentation is compiled in an arrest report, and generally speaking, this information is publicly available.
 Victims file reports in criminal cases, and cases are brought by a prosecutor on behalf of the victim.
 Prosecutors often file criminal cases against the individual perpetrator.
 The punishment is often fines and jail time.